 Now, go ahead and start making a list and crossing things off.
 You will feel that stress melt away!

-Relax, concentrating on the real meaning of Christmas (hint, it’s in the name) and don’t miss one second of this special week!
+Relax, concentrating on the real meaning of Christmas (hint, it’s in the name), and don’t miss one second of these beautiful glorious magical days!

-May this week be filled with wonder and joy and those you love!
+May this Christmas be filled with wonder and joy and those you love!